jcmurray/MQTT-S/README.md

     $ TomyClient /dev/ttyUSB1

-  A client will connect to the Gateway and publish the message.
+  A client will connect to the Gateway and publish the message,
+  dev/indicator  on or dev/indicator off.

 ####3) Arduino client
   Save the binary code into Arduino.
-  Connect a serial terminal's Tx and Rx line to Pin 8, 9.
-  Start Gateway.
   Then press the reset button.
+  SUBSCRIBE dev/indicator to ON and OFF the indicator.

 XBee configurations